Manus Regional Processing Centre: In the arts

 Chauka, Please Tell Us the Time is a documentary film co-directed by Boochani and Netherlands-based Iranian filmmaker Arash Kamali Sarvestani released in 2017.
 It was shot by Boochani from inside the detention centre.
 The whole film was shot over six months on a smartphone, which had to be kept secret from the prison authorities.

+The virtual reality project Inside Manus, commissioned by SBS VR and directed by Lucas Taylor, premiered at the Melbourne International Film Festival in 2017.
+It also screened at the Cannes Film Festival, and won the SPAA award for best interactive production.
+The film features the stories of asylum seekers Abdul Aziz Muhamat, Amir Taghinia, and Imran Mohammad.

 Boochani's award-winning memoir, No Friend But the Mountains: Writing from Manus Prison (2018), is an autobiographical account of his perilous journey from Indonesia to Christmas Island and thence to Manus, and tells of what life is like for the detained men.

 Boochani also collaborated with Iranian-born Melbourne photographer Hoda Afshar on a two-channel video work, Remain, which includes spoken poetry by him and Iranian poet Bijan Elahi.
 Afshar describes her method as "staged documentary", in which the men on the island are able to "re-enact their narratives with their own bodies and [gives] them autonomy to narrate their own stories."
 The video was shown as part of the Primavera 2018 exhibition at the Museum of Contemporary Art Australia in Sydney, from 9 November 2018 to 3 February 2019.
 Both Afshar and Boochani believe that art can hit home in a more powerful way, after the public has become immune to images of and journalism about suffering.

 A photograph taken by Afshar entitled "Portrait of Behrouz Boochani, Manus Island" as part of her work for Remain was awarded the prestigious William and Winifred Bowness Photography Prize by the Monash Gallery of Art in October 2018, as well as the Australia People's Choice Award.
 The photograph was described as having "immense visual, political and emotional presence".
 The subject of the photograph sees in it "an image of a human being that has been stripped of his identity, personhood and humanity...degraded by other human beings, tortured and deprived of all his human rights".